NasosG/TEA_Implementation_cpp/README.md

 ## What is TEA (Tiny Encryption Algorithm)

 In cryptography, the Tiny Encryption Algorithm (TEA) is a block cipher notable for its simplicity of description and implementation, designed by David Wheeler and Roger Needham of the Cambridge Computer Laboratory.
-It is asymmetric block cipher, based upon the Fiestel cipher structure
+It is a symmetric block cipher, based upon the Fiestel cipher structure
 Learn more: https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm

 ## How to use